russellgordon/ics4u-s2-2024-25/content/source-ics4u/shared/Tasks/Logic and Unit Tests (Section 1).md

 For your test plan, remember to write unit tests that cover:

 - typical cases
-	- these can include the examples provided [[deficient-perfect-abundant.pdf|in the specification]]
+	- these can include the examples provided in the specification
 	- be sure to make at least one or two more test cases for this category
 - boundary conditions
 	- test the edges of acceptable input